chuhaojin/Text2Poster-ICASSP-22/README.md

 ## News

+- **[2023.1.17]** We provide an API for Text2Poster, you can quickly start our Text2Poster without any resource download.
 - **[2023.1.16]** We add a machine translation API to translate all the input texts into Chinese.
 So that the BriVL model could deal with all languages. **Now you can try to retrieve background images in any language!!**
 - **[2023.1.15]** We provide an unsplash image download script in ```./background_retriever/unsplash_image_downloader.py```, you can use this script to get those background image files based on the retrieved image urls.
 - **[2023.1.14]** We provide our image retrieval source code and data in  ```./background_retriever``` for the convenience of people who are not in mainland China to use our Text2Poster.
 You can retrieve the background image locally, which requires about 3GB of GPU memory.